A pelvis X-ray is a safe and painless test that uses a small amount of radiation to take a picture of the pelvic bones, which surround the hip area.

 A pelvic X-ray can help find the cause of symptoms such as pain, swelling, or deformity in the pelvic, hip, or upper leg regions, and can detect broken bones after an injury.

-If pelvic surgery is required, an X-ray may be taken to plan for the surgery and to assess the results of the operation.
+If pelvic surgery is required, an X-ray may be taken to plan for the surgery and, later, to see the results of the operation.
 Also, pelvic X-rays may detect other problems such as cysts, tumors, and later-stage infections of the pelvic bones.

 This X-ray doesn't require any special preparation.
 Your child may be asked to remove some clothing, jewelry, or any metal objects that might interfere with the image.